 Air heaters are installed inside the vehicle on the floor or other mounting device.
 For install, be sure to match the heater fuel type and operating voltage to your vehicle fuel type and operating voltage.
 You will need floor space roughly equal to the size of a shoe box with unobstructed area below the floor for exterior connections to the heater.
 The heater can be installed in a standalone configuration or within cabinetry provided the cabin air is properly ducted into and out of the heater and never obstructed.

 Are you still using a portable heater ?
 It might be time to upgrade and install a built in heater because they have more functions and capabilities than a portable heater, they have the ability to tap into a fuel source, can run longer, and most importantly the combustion process is separate from the interior air which means moisture can't build up inside the cabin.

 A built in heater also takes up less space which is key for logistical movers and travelers.
 Having a portable heater takes up more space and the surfaces around the heater become hot which means a high risk of fire.

 Webasto Heating Solution Benefits:

 - Webasto uses fuel directly from your vehicle.
-This helps because you do not have to carry a separate tank and take up valuable cargo space.
+This helps because you do not have to carry a separate fuel tank and take up valuable cargo space.